Stapleton Castle and Garden

-The castle was probably built during the Anarchy, that turbulent era in the mid 12th-century when King Stephen and Empress Maud battled for the throne of England.
+The castle was probably built during the Anarchy, that turbulent era in the middle of the 12th-century when King Stephen and Empress Maud battled for the throne of England.
 The castle builder was probably Hugh Fitz Osbern or his son Osbern Fitz Hugh, lords of Richard's Castle.

 But why was it built?